-NEUR 93: Independent Research Internship in Biology
+NEUR 93: Independent Research Internship in Neuroscience

 Course Overview

-NEUR 93 is a one-semester course that enables the student to experience what life science research is like by working with a Neuroscience department faculty sponsor in their laboratory at Brandeis University.
+NEUR 93 is a one-semester course that enables the student to experience what life science research is like by working with a Neuroscience program faculty sponsor in their laboratory at Brandeis University.
 In consultation with the student’s faculty sponsor, the student will design and carry out an individual research project, and give oral and written presentations about this work.
-Students are permitted to do NEUR 93 research with Brandeis life sciences faculty who are not in the Neuroscience program (e.g., in Biochemistry), but to do so, the student must obtain permission of the NEUR 93 Research Coordinator.
-In all cases, the proposed research must have a neurological basis and ask a neurological question.
-Students cannot use NEUR 93 for off-campus internships.
+Students are permitted to do NEUR 93 research with Brandeis life sciences faculty who are not in the Neuroscience program (e.g., in Biochemistry), but to do so,

 Expand All

 There is no GPA requirement to enroll in NEUR 93.
 NEUR 93 may be taken only by juniors and seniors and can be taken only once.
-Rising seniors can do a summer research internship in the lab of a Neuroscience faculty member and receive NEUR 93 course credit: to do so, juniors must obtain permission from the NEUR 93 Research Coordinator as well as their faculty sponsor in the Spring semester preceding the summer internship.
+Rising seniors can do a summer research internship in the lab of a Neuroscience program member and receive NEUR 93 course credit: to do so, juniors must obtain permission from the NEUR 93 Research Coordinator as well as their faculty sponsor in the Spring semester preceding the summer internship.
 The student does summer research in the lab (a minimum of 10 weeks full-time) and fulfills the other NEUR 93 course requirements (oral presentation and written report, see below).
 In the subsequent Fall semester, the student enrolls in NEUR 93a to receive course credit for this summer research.
 NEUR 93 does not count as an elective toward the Neuroscience major.

 - Research: the minimum expectation for Fall or Spring semester is 12 hours of laboratory research per week.